-- 13. All the Risk Management Authorities involved in this event are committed to continuing the investigations into the causes of this incident.
-Those investigations may identify further actions not listed below. - 14.
+- 12. All the Risk Management Authorities involved in this event are committed to continuing the investigations into the causes of this incident.
+Those investigations may identify further actions not listed below. - 13.
+The Environment Agency will be holding a local drop-in session in order to share their findings into the causes of flooding. - 14.
 The local community spirit and resilience during the flooding must be recognised as without their efforts the impacts of the flooding could have been worse. - 15.
 Where appropriate Nottinghamshire County Council and the Environment Agency administer a Flood Warden scheme, including supporting the provision of local sandbag stores, and a Community Flood Signage Scheme in communities at risk of potential flooding.
 All equipment and training is provided for free should there be sufficient volunteer interest in the community.
 Further information on these services are available on Nottinghamshire County Council's website. - 16.
-As the Lead Local Flood Authority, we have witnessed and have experience of how flooding devastates communities.
+As the Lead Local Flood Authority we have witnessed and have experience of how flooding devastates communities.
 The most vulnerable in the community will be our priority.
 Nottinghamshire County Council will continue to work closely with partners and communities to identify ways of proactively reducing the risk, likelihood and consequences of future flooding events.